stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Path 3: 2 6 0 3
     Counter: 3 | Number of paths: 4
     mpath: 2 6 0 3
+    Current Path = <2 6 0 3> does not complete uncovered p.d. path.
     Counter: 4 | Number of paths: 4

 # Test conversion of Mixed Graph